silx-kit/silx-training/python/io/index2.rst

       import fabio

-      image = fabio.open("filename.edf")
+      image = fabio.open("data/medipix.edf")

       # here is the data as a numpy array
       image.data

-      # here is the header as key-value dictonary
+      # here is the header as key-value dictionary
       image.header

 ``FabIO`` also support multi-frames (more than one image in a single file).